• Skip to primary navigation

 Jump to Recipe Print Recipe

-overhead shot of red wine braised short ribs on a bed of parmesan polenta in a white pasta bowl with a glass of red wine and a gold fork.
+overhead shot of a round white pasta bowl filled with a serving of red wine braised short ribs on a bed of creamy parmesan polenta on a white table with a silver fork, a glass of red wine, a pinch bowl of fresh parsley, and a white linen napkin.

-If the way to a man's heart is through his stomach, these red wine braised short ribs are enough to earn you permanent residence there.
-Deeply flavorful, fork tender and made with simple ingredients, this is one recipe to put in your winter repertoire for good.
+If the way to a person’s heart is through their stomach, this red wine braised short rib and polenta dinner is enough to earn you permanent residence there.
+Deeply flavorful, fork tender and made with simple ingredients, this impressive (but easy) dinner recipe is one to put in your winter repertoire for good.

 Please note that this recipe is not particularly affordable if you are on a limited budget.
-Short rib prices have increased quite a bit since I first published the post.
+Short rib prices have increased A LOT since I first published the post.
 If you're looking for yummy ways to entertain on a budget, I've got you covered elsewhere!

 Jump to: